-Every year, thousands of whales, dolphins, porpoises and dugongs/manatees strand on beaches all over the world.
+Every year, hundreds of whales, dolphins, porpoises and dugongs/manatees strand on beaches all over the world.
 They may strand alive or dead, alone or in groups, and while some animals may be unhealthy, even healthy animals can strand due to injury or disease.
-This is a natural phenomenon and has been happening since time immemorial.
 Stranded animals provide a wealth of information that can help scientists and managers address marine mammal conservation concerns.

-Dead animals on the beach could result from boat or ship strikes, fisheries gear entanglement, oil spills, disease, toxins, contaminants, predation or disorientation or ear injuries due to exposure to noise from construction at sea or sonar activity.
+Dead animals on the beach could result from old age, intra-species or inter-species aggression, boat or ship strike injury, fishing gear entanglement, inability to deal with toxins, pollution and contaminants compromising immunity, disease, predation, disorientation or ear injuries due to exposure to noise from construction at sea or deep sea sonar activity.
 Live strandings could occur for some of the same reasons.
 The animals might have simply survived the incident and ventured into very shallow waters.
 A stranding might result from species-specific social behaviour, especially a mass stranding.
-Many theories have been put forth to explain strandings.
-One theory is that changes in the earth's magnetic field cause an animal to lose its sense of direction.
-Cetaceans may have an extra sense called biomagnetism, which enables them to detect variations in the earth's magnetic field.
-They may use the magnetic field, like a map, to navigate.
-The field is always changing, and so, occasionally, they could become confused and swim towards the shore.
+Many theories have been put forth to explain mass strandings.
+One theory is that changes in the earth’s magnetic field cause an animal to lose its sense of direction.

 Alternatively, an earthquake or storm could cause a cetacean to panic; a brain infection may cause disorientation; the animal’s sonar system may fail; or it may simply get lost or feel sick and need to rest.
 In mass strandings, the whole group may be in trouble in some way, or the animals may be following one animal that is ill or disoriented.